ancyywilson/AICodeSpace/README.md

 5. Open a Pull Request

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and development process.

-## Troubleshooting

-### Common Issues

-**Code won't execute**
-- Check browser console for errors
-- Ensure the code has no syntax errors
-- Try refreshing the page

-**AI features not working**
-- Verify your API key is correctly set in `.env`
-- Check your internet connection
-- Ensure you haven't exceeded API rate limits

-**Editor not loading**
-- Clear browser cache
-- Try a different browser
-- Check if JavaScript is enabled

 ## Roadmap